 Pay attention to the weather and notice how the change in lighting affects your subject.
 Clouds create a giant sun diffuser and even out the lighting, which is great for portraits because there are no harsh shadows or “raccoon eyes” on your subject.
 If the sun emerges following a late-afternoon thunderstorm, be on the lookout for rainbows in the opposite direction.
 Come October, try to catch seasons colliding as the final fall leaves hang on when the first snowfall of the season arrives.

 3. Good Fall Photography = Location, Location, Location

 For those touring via vehicle, Boreas Pass is the marquee local drive for leaf-peeping.
-The 18-mile, dirt road from Breckenridge to Como is passenger car accessible and the first couple miles offers some of the best opportunities to photograph fall colors in the area.
+The 18-mile dirt road from Breckenridge to Como and Fairplay is passenger car accessible and the first couple miles offers some of the best opportunities to photograph fall colors in the area.
 If you’re using a manual controlled camera, bring along a tripod, as you’ll be shooting at a low ISO and smaller aperture to capture as much detail as possible.
 If it’s windy, watch your shutter speed, as fluttering leaves will create blur.

 Looking to view the fall foilage on foot?
 Try the Blue River Recreation Path and layer different visual elements, like cyclists or joggers in the frame with the mountains, or use leading lines to draw the viewer in.
-To get off the beaten path, hundreds of miles of trails offer endless opportunities for leaf seekers.
+To get off the beaten path, hundreds of miles of trails in and around Breckenridge offer endless opportunities for leaf seekers.
 Frame your friends or family with fall colors on Aspen Alley, which begins near the Boreas Pass winter trailhead and offers a flowing, aspen-lined 1.3-mile, 500’ descent down to Boreas Pass Road.